yassinbouasri/dependency-injection-attributes/sfcasts/lazy.md

 The fix?
 Make `ParentalControls` a lazy service.
 Open that class and add the `#[Lazy]` attribute.

-Back in our app, refresh, press "volume up", and... an error!
+Back in our app, refresh, and... an error!

 > Cannot generate lazy proxy for service `ParentalControls`.